 Figure 28, Clear Floor Space at Water Closets (Not in Stall) is revised to clarify the following:

 On each of the two left drawings, remove "min." from the left "18 min." (keep "18 min." on the right of each drawing).

-Figure 30(e) Toilet Stall New Construction is revised to clarify the following:
+Figure 30(e) Toilet Stall New Construction is revised as shown in Appendix A.